paul-hammant/tbd/content/index.md

 - Depending on the intended release cadence, there may be [release branches](/branch-for-release/) that are cut from the trunk on a just-in-time basis, are 'hardened' before a release (without that being a team activity), and **those branches are deleted** some time after release.
-Alternatively, there may also be no release branches if the team is [releasing from Trunk](/release-from-trunk/), and choosing a roll forward strategy for bug fixes.
-Releasing from trunk is also for high throughput teams, too.
+Alternatively, there may also be no release branches if the team is [releasing from Trunk](/release-from-trunk/), and choosing a "fix forward" strategy for bug fixes.
+Releasing from trunk is also for high-throughput teams, too.

 - Teams should become adept with the related [branch by abstraction](/branch-by-abstraction/) technique for longer to achieve changes, and use [feature flags](/feature-flags/) in day to day development to allow for hedging on the order of releases (and other good things - see [concurrent development of consecutive releases](/concurrent-development-of-consecutive-releases/))

-- If you have more than a couple of developers on the project, you are going to need a hook up a [build server](/continuous-integration/) to verify that their commits have **not broken the build**
+- If you have more than a couple of developers on the project, you are going to need a hook up a [build server](/continuous-integration/) to verify that their commits have **not broken the build** after they land in the trunk, and also when they are ready to be merged back into the trunk from a short-lived feature branch.

 - Development teams can casually flex up or down in size (in the trunk) without affecting throughput or quality.
   Proof?
-[Google do Trunk-Based Development](/game-changers/index.html#google-revealing-their-monorepo-trunk-2016) and have **25000 developers and QA automators** in that trunk.
+[Google do Trunk-Based Development](/game-changers/index.html#google-revealing-their-monorepo-trunk-2016) and have **25000 developers and QA automators** in that single [monorepo](/monorepo/) trunk, that in their case can [expand or contract](/expanding-contracting-monorepos/) to suit the developer in question.

-- People who practice the [GitHub-flow branching model](/alternative-branching-models/index.html#modern-claimed-high-throughput-branching-models) will feel that this is quite similar, but there is one small difference (click that link to see).
+- People who practice the [GitHub-flow branching model](/alternative-branching-models/index.html#modern-claimed-high-throughput-branching-models) will feel that this is quite similar, but there is one small difference around where to release from.

 - People who practice the Gitflow branching model will find this **very different**, as will many developers used to the popular ClearCase, Subversion, Perforce, StarTeam, VCS [branching models of the past](/alternative-branching-models/index.html#legacy-branching-models).

-- [Many publications](/publications/), including the best-selling 'Continuous Delivery' book promote Trunk Based Development - this is not even controversial anymore.
+- [Many publications](/publications/) promote Trunk-Based Development as we describe it here.
+Those include the best-selling 'Continuous Delivery' and 'DevOps Handbook'.
+This should not even be controversial anymore!

 ## History